Part 1 — Fire & Forget: Creating a Smart Homing Missile for your Unity Game Project!

 I extracted the RPG png, turned it into a 2D Sprite, and created a Prefab with the following parameters (see below).
 Note the Tag is cut off in the image and should read “PlayerHomingMissile”.
-I added a 2D Rigidbody, and a 2D Capsule Collider edited to capture the “warhead” portion of the “missile”.
+I added a 2D Rigidbody, and adjusted the 2D Capsule Collider to capture the “warhead” portion of the “missile”.

 I then duplicated the Player’s thrusters, adjusted the scale and color palette, and set it as a child of the Player’s Homing Missile.